Gimpeh/GimpOCD/README.md

 Setup
 ----------------

-The current required systems are an opencomputers server and a supporting opencomputers computer.
+The current required systems are an opencomputers server and a supporting opencomputers computer (referred to as subsystem).

 -----------